Mayer's reagent

 Mayer's reagent is an alkaloidal precipitating reagent used for the detection of alkaloids in natural products.
 Mayer's reagent is freshly prepared by dissolving a mixture of mercuric chloride (1.36 g) and of potassium iodide (5.00 g) in water (100.0 ml).
-Most alkaloids are precipitated from neutral or slightly acidic solution by Mayer’s reagent (potassiomercuric iodide solution) to give a cream coloured precipitate.
-This test was invented by the German Chemist, Julius Robert Von Mayer (1814–1878).
+Most alkaloids are precipitated from neutral or slightly acidic solution by Mayer's reagent (potassiomercuric iodide solution) to give a cream coloured precipitate.
+This test was invented by and named after the German chemist Julius Robert Von Mayer (1814–1878).